 Engagement of priority countries in the implementation of the above via all channels available, and in particular in coordination with the GFOI Lead Team (especially FAO) and the other GFOI components (i.e. R&D, MGD, Capacity Building).

-CEOS has acknowledged that there is the need for continued SDCG work, especially as the GFOI structures are being established slower than anticipated, so that a longer term forward planning for SDCG has become necessary.
-Nevertheless, SDCG continues works towards transitioning its tasks into the GFOI operational structures, as their institutional arrangements and capacity for GFOI and its Project Office develop.
+CEOS has acknowledged that there is the need for continued SDCG work, especially as the GFOI structures were established more slowly than anticipated, so that longer term forward planning for SDCG became necessary.
+Nevertheless, SDCG continues to work towards transitioning its tasks into the GFOI operational structures, as their institutional arrangements and capacity for GFOI and its Project Office develop.
 This will include GFOI leadership maintaining and further developing the partnership with the UN system (FAO, UNFCCC), The World Bank, and other implementation mechanisms.

 Scope